 How to pass a psychometric test

-Follows these three simple steps help you pass a psychometric test:
+Follow these three simple steps to help you pass a psychometric test:

-- Stay calm – We know it's easier said than done, but you'll never perform at your very best if you're stressed and worried.
-Stay calm, get yourself in the right frame of mind, and if you're unable to relax in the days leading up to the test, give these self-care techniques a go.
+- Stay calm – We know it's easier said than done, but you'll never perform at your best if you're stressed and worried.
+Stay calm and get yourself in the right frame of mind.
+If you're struggling to relax in the days leading up to the test, give these self-care techniques a go.

 Don't get TOO far ahead of yourself, but here's what to expect in your first graduate job.